zuckerco/CSS-assignment-2/README.md

 1. **Fork** this repo (make sure you are logged into GitHub).

 2. **Clone** your new repo so you have it on your hard drive.
 Remember to save it into the folder where you are keeping all your projects for this course.
-If you forgot how, [see the previous assignment](https://github.com/macloo/CSS-intro-with-GitHub/blob/master/README.md). **Note:** Make sure you clone the repo with *your name* at the top!
+If you forgot how, [see the previous assignment](https://github.com/macloo/CSS-intro-with-GitHub-2016/blob/master/README.md).

+**Note:** Make sure you clone the repo with *your name* at the top!

-3. Use your GitHub app to create a **local branch** named *gh-pages*.
+3. Use your GitHub app to **create a branch** named *gh-pages*.
 Switch to that branch and do all your work in that branch.
 Note that the hyphen and all lowercase letters are essential in the branch name *gh-pages*.

 ## Part 1